Lewandowski to Newsmax: Deadline for Immigrant Registrations Nearing

-Immigrants who are in the United States illegally have just a few days left to register to be in the United States or face having a criminal conviction on their records, Corey Lewandowski, a special adviser to President Donald Trump, said on Newsmax Saturday.
+Immigrants who are in the United States illegally have just a few days left to register to be in the United States or face having a criminal conviction on their records, Corey Lewandowski, a special adviser to President Donald Trump, told Newsmax on Saturday.

 Trump, on his first day in office, issued an executive order directing the Department of Homeland Security to ensure that immigrants comply with registering with the government.